dapr/quickstarts/2.hello-kubernetes/README.md

 # Hello Kubernetes

 This tutorial will get you up and running with Dapr in a Kubernetes cluster.
-We'll be deploying a python app that generates messages and a Node app that consumes and persists them.
+We'll be deploying the same applications from [Hello World](../1.hello-world).
+To recap, the Python App generates messages and the Node app consumes and persists them.
 The following architecture diagram illustrates the components that make up this sample:

 ![Architecture Diagram](./img/Architecture_Diagram.png)